Revised August 5, 2018. The revisions include an added subsection.

 The history of language gives us ample evidence pointing back to the kind of inner/outer unity evidenced in the Greek pneuma.
 We see this in two broad classes of words:

 • Some words — those now bearing immaterial meaning in the form of high abstraction, or else referring to our interior life — were once inseparable from sensible experience.
 “Right” meant “straight”; “wrong” meant “twisted”.
 To “conceive” something was to “grasp” it, as with the hand.
-Only with time did the abstract or inner meanings become detached from sense perception. perception.25
+Only with time did the abstract or inner meanings become detached from sense perception.25

 • The other group of words, now referring to material, sense-perceptible phenomena, once also connoted sentience or inwardness.
 We have already seen how words for “sky” also meant “divine being”.
 “Matter” itself likely traces back to Latin mater, “mother”.
 And “physical” derives from Greek phyein, “grow”.
 So the Greek ta physika — “natural things” or “things of external nature” — was rooted in living activity.